Machining carbide with PCD solid head milling cutters

-The punches and die moulds usually require tools with diameters less than 6 mm.
+The punches and moulds usually require tools with diameters less than 6 mm.
 To execute these tool dimensions in PCD, full-head PCD must be used, since smaller milling cutters have no room for brazed-on cutting edges and their substructure.
-With new geometry, number of cutting edges and arrangement, MAPAL now makes it possible to machine hard-brittle workpiece materials with diameters from 2 to 6 mm.
+With new geometry, number of cutting edges and arrangement, MAPAL now makes it possible to machine hard-brittle workpiece materials with diameters from two to six mm.

 To produce the perfect PCD tool according to customer requirements, blanks are kept in stock in the appropriate sizes.
 PCD is more expensive than solid carbide, but thanks to the longer tool life and shorter process times, break-even is quickly reached.
 In tests, the new milling cutters managed significantly higher feeds per tooth compared to solid carbide and therefore a much higher machining volume.